George A.H. Blake

-George Alexander Hamilton Blake (August 31, 1810 – October 27, 1884) was a cavalry officer in the United States Army during the American Indian Wars, the Mexican–American War and the American Civil War.
+George Alexander Hamilton Blake (August 31, 1810 – October 27, 1884) was an American military officer who served in the United States Army during the American Indian Wars and the Mexican–American War.
+He served in the Union army during the American Civil War and was brevetted Major General for his service.

 Early life and career

 George Blake was born in Philadelphia on August 31, 1810, to English-American musician George E. Blake and Anna Margaretta Henesiem Blake.
 When the 2nd U.S. Regiment of Dragoons was raised in 1836, Blake received a civilian appointment and was commissioned into the army with the rank of First Lieutenant.
 Stationed in Florida he took part in the Second Seminole War, including the action at Fort Mellon and the Battle of Loxahatchee.
 Blake was promoted to Captain in 1839 and continued his service in Florida until 1841 when his command was transferred to Texas.
 In 1842, Blake was placed in command of Fort Washita in Durant, Oklahoma.

 Mexican–American War and Ante-Bellum

 In 1846 Blakes' regiment, originally commanded by David E. Twiggs, participated in the Battle for Mexico City under command of Edwin Vose Sumner.
 Grouped into the Brigade of Dragoons under Col. William S. Harney the regiment and Captain Blake participated in the battles of Cerro Gordo, Puebla, Contreras, Molino del Rey, Chapultepec and the Battle for Mexico City.
 At war's end Blake, highly commended by his superiors, received a brevet promotion to Major for gallant and meritorious conduct in the affair at St. Augustine, Mexico, August 17, 1847.

 Transferred to the 1st U.S. Dragoons he was promoted to full Major on July 23, 1850.
 Assigned to the Western Frontier, he and a mixed command of cavalry and infantry established Fort Massachusetts in the New Mexico Territory, which became the first permanent U.S. post in the state of Colorado.
 By 1854, he commanded Fort Burgwin and was involved in actions against Jicarilla Apaches in the region in a scouting company including explorer Kit Carson.
 Blake had a reputation as a harsh disciplinarian, culminating in being assaulted by several of his men on March 8, 1855.
 Aaron Dwight Stevens and 3 other men were sentenced to death by a court martial (the sentence was commuted by the President, though).
 In 1857 Blake commanded the detachment of dragoons that accompanied Lieutenant Edward Fitzgerald Beale and the United States Camel Corps on their Arizona Expedition.